 Brymore is a small and friendly school, yet discipline is firm, and we make no apologies for it being so.
-With farm machinery, workshops, ponds and animals then strict adherence to behaviour rules and safety measures must be maintained; coupled with the realisation that Brymore is also where students live, then an ability to work with one another is essential.
+With farm machinery, workshops, ponds and animals on site, strict adherence to behaviour rules and safety measures must be maintained.
+This, coupled with the realisation that Brymore is also where students live, means that an ability to work with one another is essential.